 How it works: To file a lawsuit for a harassment, retaliation or discrimination under FEHA in court, an employee must first file a charge with the Department of Fair Employment and Housing (“DFEH”) within three years of the date of the alleged violation.
 Then, the employee must receive a right-to-sue letter from the DFEH before filing a lawsuit.
 Generally, employees will request and be granted an immediate right-to-sue letter.
 However, a right-to-sue letter may also be issued after the DFEH investigates an employee’s complaint and decides not to bring a lawsuit against the employer.
 In those circumstances, the DFEH must notify the employee of their decision within 150 days of receiving the initial complaint, and at the employee’s request issue a right-to-sue letter.
 The process of issuing a right to sue letter will not be changed by AB 9.

 After receiving the right to sue letter, an employee has 1 year to file her/his lawsuit.
 AB 9 extends the amount of time that person has to initially file a charge with the DFEH from 1 year to 3 years after the alleged unlawful conduct occurred.

 Impact: The longer filing period may significantly impact the employer’s ability to investigate; respond and explain its story to the DFEH or defend itself in any subsequent litigation because during the significantly longer statute of limitations period, key witnesses might leave the company or their memories could fade or records may have been destroyed.

-Some guidance on how to prepare: There is no bright line set of practices, or one set off processes, for employers to follow given the three-fold increased in the filing period.
-Some element to consider are:
+Some guidance on how to prepare: There is no bright line set of practices, or one set off processes, for employers to follow given the three-fold increase in the filing period.
+Some elements to consider are: